matteogiorgi/qint/README.md

 # Quantitative interviews
-This repository is a collection of material for quant interviews.
+This repo collects material for quant interviews.
 Everything is always a work in progress, do not expect anything fancy.